 – updating of other old information in the text.

-RECOMMENDATION ITU-R F.1191-2
+DRAFT REVISION OF RECOMMENDATION ITU-R F.1191-2

-Bandwidths and unwanted emissions of digital fixed service systems*
+Necessary and occupied bandwidths and unwanted emissions of digital fixed service systems*

-(Question ITU-R 119/9)

 (1995-1997-2001)

+Scope

+This Recommendation gives an explanation of basic terms relating to unwanted emissions and bandwidths of digital fixed service systems to clarify the application of definitions in the Radio Regulations and Recommendations ITU-R SM.328 and ITU-R SM.329, as well as guidance consideration on these subjects for use for system or equipment designer of fixed service systems.

+Considerations are also made on the occupied bandwidth of multicarrier systems and requirements for out-of-band emissions for systems used in the block-based assignment.

 The ITU Radiocommunication Assembly,

 considering

-a) that the definitions of necessary and occupied bandwidth and allocated band are reported in Nos.
-1.152, 1.153 and 1.16 of the Radio Regulations (RR) respectively;

-b) that the definitions of unwanted, out-of-band and spurious emissions are reported in RR Nos.
-1.146, 1.144 and 1.145 respectively;

-c) that it is necessary to give guidance for the application of these definitions to digital fixed service systems (DFSS);
+a) that it is necessary for designers of digital fixed service systems (DFSS) to give guidance for the application of the terms relating to bandwidths and unwanted emissions;

-d) that it is relatively unlikely that out-of-band emissions from DFSS will cause significant interference into systems operating in adjacent bands, because:
+b) that it is relatively unlikely that out-of-band emissions from DFSS will cause significant interference into systems operating in adjacent bands, because:

 – the power spectrum of a DFSS decays rapidly outside the occupied bandwidth;